kangzheng1999/PRNet/README.md

 ### Train with your own local feature or data

 The provided models are trained using SIFT.
-You had better retrain the model if you want to use ConvMatch with your own local feature, such as RootSIFT, SuperPoint and etc.
+You had better retrain the model if you want to use PRNet with your own local feature, such as RootSIFT, SuperPoint and etc.

 You can follow the provided example scirpts in `./dump_match` to generate dataset for your own local feature or data.